MKLABcoder/Book_Chapter-R-protocol/README.md

 *DESeq2*, *dplyr*, *caret*, *stringr*

 # Processed datasets

-This file needs to be downloaded to follow the protocol lncRNA_DEGs_ml_input.csv - Contains the significant differentially expressed lncRNA raw counts lncRNA_Gene_IDs.csv - We have also provided this file with all the gencode extracted gene IDs for lncRNA in case the user cannot download the genocode file.
+This file needs to be downloaded to follow the protocol

+lncRNA_DEGs_ml_input.csv - Contains the significant differentially expressed lncRNA raw counts

+lncRNA_Gene_IDs.csv - We have also provided this file with all the gencode extracted gene IDs for lncRNA in case the user cannot download the genocode file.

 # Scripts

-TCGA_data_download.R - Contains a step-by-step script on how TCGA-BRCA data can be downloaded from R DEG_extraction_protocol.R - Contains the step-by-step script on extracting DEGs and making the processed file provided
+TCGA_data_download.R - Contains a step-by-step script on how TCGA-BRCA data can be downloaded from R

+DEG_extraction_protocol.R - Contains the step-by-step script for extracting DEGs and making the processed file provided

 # PDFs